nickcox/cd-extras/readme.md

 ## OS X & Linux

 `cd-extras` works on non-Windows operating systems.
-Note that the `MenuCompletion` option may be off be default unless you configure PSReadLine with a `MenuComplete` keybinding _before_ importing `cd-extras`.
+The `MenuCompletion` option may be off by default unless you configure PSReadLine with a `MenuComplete` keybinding _before_ importing `cd-extras`.

 ```pwsh
 Set-PSReadLineKeyHandler -Key Tab -Function MenuComplete